openeuler-mirror/docs/docs/en/docs/Installation/installation-preparations.md

     After the command is run, the verification value is displayed.

-3. Check whether the values calculated in step 1 and step 2 are consistent.
+3. Check whether the values obtained from step 1 and step 2 are consistent.

     If the verification values are consistent, the .iso file is not damaged.
-If they are inconsistent, you can confirm that the file is damaged and you need to obtain the file again.
+If not, the file is damaged and you need to obtain the release package again.

 ## Installation Requirements for PMs